ainelevy/Group-24-web-app-coursework/README.md

 ## Features

-The features of TaskHub have been grouped into bronze, silver, and gold categories, reflecting the depth and complexity of functionality provided:
+The features of TaskHub have been grouped into bronze, silver, and gold categories, reflecting the depth and complexity of functionality provided.

 ### Bronze (50%-70%)